What Is Brand Equity? (+ How to Build It)

 Evaluate test campaign results.
 How are people responding to your branded messaging, materials, and experience?
 What can you learn about your audience based on the actions they take (or don’t take)?
 What is working well, and what can you improve?

-Using the results from your small test campaign, make any necessary adjustments to your messaging or to the brand experience and design a larger marketing campaign.
+Using the results from your small test campaign, make any necessary adjustments to your messaging or the brand experience and design a more extensive marketing campaign.
 The purpose of this campaign will be to generate awareness of and build affinity for your brand.

 Decide how you want to scale up your campaign.
 For example, if you successfully tested and refined a landing page, you might increase your ad spend to get more clicks and email subscriptions.
 If you tested a video series on social media without ad spend, you might produce additional videos, post more frequently, and promote the highest-performing videos through a paid campaign.

-Asking customers for feedback on how products represent brand values, and enhance products accordingly.

-Ensuring you have a customer service system in place to handle questions about products or payments.

-As explored above, building positive brand equity is the result of consistent efforts over time.
-You’ll want to make sure that your branding itself is presented consistently, in terms of the overall look, feel and messaging.
+As explored above, building positive brand equity results from consistent efforts over time.
+You’ll want to ensure that your branding is presented consistently regarding the overall look, feel, and messaging.

 Here are examples of ways you can be consistent: